The CSS Box Model explained

 How to get to the box model on Chrome: https://youtu.be/4Q5llID99Zc

-One important thing to note is that the default behavior of the box model is to add the padding and border to the total width and height of an element.
-This means that if you specify a width and height of 100 pixels for an element and give it a padding of 10 pixels, the actual size of the element will be 120 pixels by 120 pixels.
+One important thing to note is that the default behavior of the box model is to add the padding and border to an element's total width and height.
+This means that if you specify a width and height of 100 pixels for a component and give it a padding of 10 pixels, the actual size of the component will be 120 pixels by 120 pixels.
 This can cause unexpected results if not accounted for.

 To avoid this, you can use the CSS box-sizing property to specify how the dimensions of an element should be calculated.
 By default, the box-sizing property is set to “content-box”, which means that the padding and border are added to the total width and height of the element.
 However, you can set the box-sizing property to “border-box” to include the padding and border within the specified width and height of the element.